Probate Q&A Series

 In North Carolina probate, beneficiaries sometimes ask for assets before final accounting.
 They may also challenge an asset’s value.
 These disputes can stall distributions.
 You can resolve them without asking the court to lift the statutory stay.

-First, review the partial distribution rules in North Carolina General Statutes §28A-13-3.
-Under subsection (c), a personal representative may distribute estate assets after notifying creditors and setting an allowance for claims.
-If beneficiaries agree on values and sign releases, the representative can safely make early distributions.
+First, review the partial distribution rules in North Carolina General Statutes §28A-15-5.
+A personal representative may make partial distributions if the distribution can be made without prejudice to creditors or the administration of the estate.
+If beneficiaries agree on values and sign releases, the representative can more safely make early distributions.

 Third, retain a qualified appraiser.
-The personal representative may hire one or more appraisers under §28A-13-3(d).
+The personal representative may employ persons, including appraisers, to advise or assist in the performance of administrative duties under §28A-13-3(a)(21).
 If beneficiaries still disagree, you may ask them to deposit the contested asset’s share in a trust account.
 The estate can hold that fund until you all finalize an agreement.

 Fourth, draft a distribution agreement that lists each asset, its agreed value, and each beneficiary’s share.
 Have all parties sign it.
-This written settlement prevents future claims and replaces the need for a court order.
+This written settlement may help prevent future claims and reduce the need for a court order.

 Practical Steps to Resolve Early Distribution and Valuation Disputes